 Camping facilities are provided for volunteers throughout their stay, although longer-term volunteers need to provide their own tents!
 Facilities are basic, especially when working in rural areas, and volunteers should be prepared for a programme that involves early morning rises, working in the evenings, physical exertion, adventurous road journeys and long hikes to reach remote and beautiful project sites.
 This will give you a real insight into the amazing diversity of the Malagasy landscape.

 We ask volunteers to raise a minimum donation of $1000 (£795) for the first 2-week module, $750 for the second 2-week module and $500 for all further 2-week modules.
-All funds raised by volunteers are a direct charitable donation to SEED Madagascar (UK Registered Charity No. 1079121) with over 90% of this donation going directly in persuit of the charity's aims.
+All funds raised by volunteers are a direct charitable donation to SEED Madagascar (UK Registered Charity No. 1079121) with over 92% of this donation being spent directly on SEED's projects.

 Don't let the size of the required donation put you off!
-Azafady UK is there to support volunteers in raising this donation, with a wealth of fundraising experience and resources available to volunteers.
+SEED Madagascar is there to support volunteers in raising this donation, with a wealth of fundraising experience and resources available to volunteers.

-If you would like to be involved in this unique project or find out more about Azafady and the Azafady Conservaiton Programme please visit our website:
+If you would like to be involved in this unique project or find out more about SEED Madagascar and the Conservaiton Programme please visit our website:

 Thanks for your time and we hope to hear from you soon!